nomad-coe/nomad-simulations/README.md

 export PYTHONPATH="$PYTHONPATH:<path-to-nomad-simulations-cloned-repo>"
 ```

-If you are working in this repository, you just need to activate the environment to start working using the ```nomad-nomad_simulations``` package.
+If you are working in this repository, you just need to activate the environment to start working using the ```nomad_simulations``` package.

 ### Run linting and auto-formatting